chenwa/ProjectXiang/README.md

 );
 ```

-4. Create a Virtual Enviroment:
+4. Create and launch a Virtual Enviroment:
 ```
 python3 -m venv evn
 ```